raphaelgerber/VJEDAI/README.md

 2.
 Tool used: ChatGPT 5.5 Thinking

-Purpose: Used to get a better overview of how to use slurm and how to correctly setup the `.sbatch` files.
+Purpose: Used to get a better overview of how to use slurm and how to correctly set up the `.sbatch` files.

 ## Acknowledgements